gudata/scaffold_pico/README.md

 Help please: For some of the generated models/views there are extra blank links.
 It would be great if someone knows how to parse the erb and skip the new lines

-It would be great if someone wants to make a pull request for erb output

-Overwrites the existing files without warnings!

 You can't generate scaffolds for a mounted named engines.
 I don't know if we need this feature.

-The Param class has become very messy because of all those variables, so it should be split in small helpers.

 ## Copyright

-Copyright (c) 2016 gudata.
+Copyright (c) 2017 gudata.
 See LICENSE.txt for further details.